mcrovella/CS132-Geometric-Algorithms/README.md

 =====

 These are lecture notes for Computer Science 132, _Geometric Algorithms,_ as taught by me at Boston University.
+ The overall
-The overall structure of the course is based on _Linear Algebra and its Applications,_ by David
-C. Lay, Addison-Wesley (Pearson).
+structure of the course is roughly based on _Linear Algebra and its Applications,_ by David C. Lay, Addison-Wesley (Pearson).
+Many examples and illustrations are based on that excellent text.

 The notes are in the form of Jupyter notebooks.
 Demos and most figures are included as executable Python code.
 Lecture notes are also available